 Designed by Bill Bensley, one of the top five architects in the world, the terminal boasts Vietnamese and European culture and architectural design: yellow color painted as the color inspiration from the ancient town of Hoi An in Central Vietnam, an ocean cruiser shape with elegant and sophisticated interior decoration, wooden poles and steel and wooden ceilings.

 The waiting area covers 13,500 square meters, has a capacity of 2000 people.
-Tourists can also easily find tax-free shops, restaurants, fast food stores, and souvenir shops…at here.
+Tourists can also easily find tax-free shops, restaurants, fast food stores, and souvenir shops… here.

 Halong International Cruise Port - The newest Halong Bay port

-Beside International port can embark tourist to cruise in Halong Bay, there are three domestic ports have terminals to embark tourist: Tuan Chau harbor, Hon Gai pier and Got pier (Hai Phong city).
+Besides International ports that can embark tourists to cruise in Halong Bay, there are three domestic ports that have terminals to embark tourists: Tuan Chau harbor, Hon Gai pier and Got pier (Hai Phong city).